tasket/wyng-util-qubes/README.md

 Use of `--pool` is optional with restore, but should be used if you have setup any non-default Qubes pools.
 Otherwise, the Qubes default pool will be used when possible.

+Most of the notes and tips on using Wyng also apply to `wyng-util-qubes` usage.
+It is recommended to read or at least skim them

 ### Limitations